vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 loss when turning to the faster, but approximate search.
 Read more about `HNSW` parameters and accuracy versus performance tradeoffs in the [Billion-scale vector search with Vespa - part two](https://blog.vespa.ai/billion-scale-knn-part-two/) blog post.

-It’s trivial to combine the exact nearest neighbor search with query time filters, and the computational complexity of the search is easy to understand.
+It’s trivial to combine the exact nearest neighbor search with query-time filters, and the computational complexity of the search is easy to understand.
 For example, the following query searches for the exact nearest neighbors of the query embedding using the `euclidean` [distance-metric](https://docs.vespa.ai/en/reference/schema-reference.html#distance-metric), restricting the search for neighbors to only consider tracks tagged with *rock*:

 <pre>
-select * from track where {targetHits:5, approximate:false}nearestNeighbor(embedding, query_embedding) and tags:rock
+select * from track where {targetHits:5, approximate:false}nearestNeighbor(embedding, query_embedding) and tags contains "rock"
 </pre>

 The query execution planner estimates that the exact `nearestNeighbor` query operator